 WHAT MILLENNIALS WANT:

 Almost half of all professionals have left a job, or considered leaving, because it lacked flexibility.
 Millennials want to manage their work/life balance, making flexible hours, vacation time, and location key.
-This is important to companies because happy, healthy employees with lower stress levels are considerably more productive.
-Companies like Patagonia are ahead of the curve, allowing workers to plan office hours around outdoor activities, as long as goals are met.
+This is important because happy, healthy employees with lower stress levels are considerably more productive.
+Companies like Patagonia are ahead of the curve, allowing workers to plan office hours around outdoor activities, as long as their goals are met.